OzgenKoklu/LibraryApp_Unity/README.md

 <!-- Technical Details -->
 ## Technical Details

--Uses state machine to contextually arrange list / popup windows
+-Uses state machine to contextually arrange list / popup windows and searchManager.cs

 -Uses scriptable objects for data persistance (in editor only)